Academic Integrity

 Actions Taken

-Dealing with violations of cheating and plagiarism is the responsibility of the individual faculty member who also may involve the Dean of Students.
+Dealing with violations of cheating and plagiarism is the responsibility of the individual faculty member, who may also involve the Head of Student Success.
 Options for resolution range from forgiveness with no restitution necessary to failure on the test, assignment, or course.

-Additionally, instances of cheating, plagiarism, and academic fraud will be referred to the Dean of Students and reviewed on a case-by-case basis for additional student support which may include:
+Additionally, instances of cheating, plagiarism, and academic fraud will be referred to the Head of Student Success and reviewed on a case-by-case basis for additional student support, which may include:

-• required meeting with Student Development Dean to discuss and understand the nature of the violation,
+- required meeting with the Head of Student Success to discuss and understand the nature of the violation,

 As a student, if you feel that you have been unjustly accused or treated unfairly, please schedule a meeting with the course instructor.
 If needed, an appeal may be made first to the Dean of Students or to the V.P. of Student Development.
 Repeated or flagrant cheating may result in dismissal.